-Whether it’s dealing with price rise mis-management, waiting to present alternative pricing options to cost plus minded stakeholders, or giving difficult performance feedback to your team, most pricing executives experience acute moments of stress at some time or other and not just from customer price pressure.
+Whether it’s dealing with price rise mismanagement, waiting to present alternative pricing options to cost-plus minded stakeholders… Or giving difficult performance feedback to your team, most pricing executives experience acute moments of stress at some time or another and not just from customer price pressure.

-You know the feeling, your heart starts to pound, your mouth dries up, you breathe more quickly, your muscles tense, you have butterflies in the stomach and you may start to shake.
-This is a growing issue across the developed world and not just in pricing jobs – see Beyond Blue.
+You know the feeling.
+Your heart starts to pound, your mouth dries up, and you breathe more quickly.
+Then your muscles tense, you have butterflies in the stomach and you may start to shake.
+This is a growing issue across the developed world and not just in pricing jobs.

-These physical responses to stress can be quite useful if you are about to run away from a giant crocodile or procurement officer, however, for many “stressful” pricing situations, these bodily reactions are not only unhelpful, they can be quite destructive and block better ways of handling difficult pricing and team situations– especially as many stressful pricing triggers have no immediate physical release or resolution.
+These physical responses to stress are quite useful if you’re running away from a giant crocodile or procurement officer.
+However, for many “stressful” pricing situations, these bodily reactions are not only unhelpful.
+But they can be quite destructive and block better ways of handling difficult pricing and team situations.
+Especially as many stressful pricing triggers have no immediate physical release or resolution.

 Stress in the pricing community is common.
 If you feel stressed, then you are probably doing your job correctly.
-By this I mean, you’re probably out there with customers to understand and define what value means to them.
-You are likely doing a lot of educating and strategic influencing and championing better pricing and commercial strategy, as well as building better analytics and data systems.
 But what does stressed-out look like and why is it such a problem in the pricing community?

 Price pressure: Pricing executives have two responses to stress

 The definition of stress describes any demand that is placed on the body, whether it is mental or physical.
-We tend to think of stress as being a negative experience, however, there is a big difference to being stressed and stressed out.
+We tend to think of stress as being a negative experience.
+However, there is a big difference in being stressed and stressed out.

-According to the latest stress research there is a clear distinction between good stress (austress) and bad stress (destress).
-Research suggests, for example, that any challenge or change is a form of stress and that often this can be something that is fun and enjoyable, something that makes us feel alert, excited and driven.
+According to the latest stress research, there is a clear distinction between good stress (eustress) and bad stress (distress).
+Research suggests, for example, that any challenge or change is a form of stress.
+Often this can be something that is fun and enjoyable, something that makes us feel alert, excited and driven.

-Naturally, there are big individual differences in how we react to different business situations and whether they lead to austress or are just simply distressing.
-For one pricing manager, being tasked with delivering more effective analytics to stakeholders on a timely basis might be a dream come true – a chance to demonstrate their analytical thinking and knowledge to achieve complex business outcomes – whereas another might feel physically sick at the thought of explaining their pricing logic and price models in front of a crowd of sceptical stakeholders and sales teams.
+Naturally, there are big individual differences in how we react to different business situations.
+Whether they lead to eustress or are just simply distressing.
+For a pricing manager tasked with delivering effective analytics to stakeholders on a timely basis is a dream come true.
+A chance to demonstrate their analytical thinking and knowledge to achieve complex business outcomes.
+Whereas, another might feel physically sick at the thought of explaining their pricing logic and price models.
+Especially in front of a crowd of sceptical stakeholders and sales teams.

-We have conducted a series of empirical studies on pricing teams and culture and conclude that each pricing manager and analyst has their own optimum level of performance; anything below that means they are not driven enough, while anything too far above means they simply get too anxious to the point of not being capable of performing.
+We have conducted a series of empirical studies on pricing teams and culture and conclude that each pricing manager and analyst has their own optimum level of performance and pricing pressure; anything below that means they are not driven enough, while anything too far above means they simply get too anxious to the point of not being capable of performing.